 This remote reservoir is stocked with perch and brown trout making it a favourite fishing spot for keen fishermen.

 This 'lost lake' came about due to a dam on the Waipori River used to generate hydro electricity.
-The lake is 12km's in length, and sits over 600 metres above sea level.
+The lake is 12 kilometres in length and sits over 600 metres above sea level.

-Further down Lake Mahinerangi you will find a small village of holiday homes, and fishing huts which you can hire.
+Further down Lake Mahinerangi you will find a small village of holiday homes and fishing huts for rent.